Vardoge/synq-getting-started/README.md

       * Care about Synq.
       * Care about your coworkers and their success.
       * Care about standards or quality.
-      * Care about the craftmanship of your work.
+      * Care about the craftsmanship of your work.
       * Care about learning and growing your skills.

 If you retain anything from this article, it is the 3 core behaviors from above.
 We live by this, we hire by this, we fire by this.
 You can review past hiring/firing decisions [here](https://trello.com/b/0Vb4DSJ0/hiring).